sassi3/JCam/README.md

 oporco ha un cane, di chi è il cane? (unresolved)

 ## Camera API
-we're making out of unimore with this one `fire emoji`
+we're making out of UNIMORE with this one `fire emoji`

 ## Resources
 Here a list of useful resources: